raspberrypilearning/rock-paper-scissors/en/step_3.md

 --- task ---

-Test your code by clicking Run and choosing your option.
+Test your code by clicking **Run** and choosing your option.

 --- /task ---

 --- task ---

 The computer's choice gets printed on a new line.

-You can fix that by adding `end=' '` after `vs`, that tells Python to end with a space instead of a new line.
+You can fix that by adding `end=' '` after `vs`

+That tells Python to end with a space instead of a new line.

 --- code ---
 ---